dqops/dqo/docs/reference/rules/Change.md

     - 20
   - field_name: exact_day
     display_name: exact_day
-    help_text: &quot;When the exact_day parameter is unchecked (exact_day: false), the\
+    help_text: &quot;When the exact_day parameter is unchecked (exact_day: false), rule\
-      \ rule search for the most recent sensor readouts from the past 60 days and\
+      \ searches for the most recent sensor readouts from the past 60 days and compares\
-      \ compares them.
-If the parameter is selected (exact_day: true), the rule compares\
+      \ them.
+If the parameter is selected (exact_day: true), the rule compares only\
-      \ only with the results from the past 1 day.
-If no results are found from that\
+      \ with the results from the past 1 day.
+If no results are found from that time,\
-      \ time, no results or errors will be generated.&quot;
+      \ no results or errors will be generated.&quot;
     data_type: boolean
     sample_values:
     - &quot;false&quot;